Finding Planted Cliques in Sublinear Time: Acknowledgments

-Given the widespread belief (which goes by the name \PCC) that no polynomial time algorithm can recover the planted clique if $k = O(n^{\frac{1}{2}-\delta})$ for any constant $\delta >0$, we certainly do not expect sublinear time algorithms to work in that regime.
 Thus our work builds towards the idea that the planted clique problem can either be solved without even looking at the entire graph, or it needs more than a polynomial amount of time.
+In a qualitative sense, this is a much bigger ‘gap’ than that suggested by lumping all polynomial time algorithms together under one umbrella.

+We stress that our algorithms are extremely straightforward, and do not involve much technical innovation.
+The key idea that enables sublinear time recovery is that of clique completion, a concept already widely known in the literature.
+While none of the existing clique completion routines run in sublinear time, it is quite easy to create one.
+Our algorithmic contribution lies in realising that clique completion allows sublinear time algorithms, rather than any new technical ideas.

 \textbf{Impossibility Results:}